-- 3.1 To provide a mixed use environment which is a desirable place to visit, live and work by providing for the following activities: - a convention centre to serve the community and visitors; - commercial activities and tourist activities, offices and small-medium scale retail activities; - high quality visitor accommodation; and - well-designed high density residential activities. - 3.2 Achieve an urban environment and a built form that responds to the site's location, including any interface with the Queenstown Cemetery, and creates an attractive, vibrant and liveable environment that is well connected with the town centre. - 3.3 To require a high quality of built form and landscaping, which contribute to the visual amenity of the area. - 3.4 To encourage pedestrian links within and through the Lakeview subzone, and to the surrounding public spaces and reserves and manage traffic flows and need for car parking via Integrated Traffic Assessments for new significant development.
+3.1 To provide a mixed use environment which is a desirable place to visit, live and work by providing for the following activities:

+- a convention centre to serve the community and visitors: - commercial activities and tourist and commercial recreation activities, offices and small-medium scale retail activities; - high quality visitor accommodation; and - well-designed high density residential activities; - Well-designed public spaces; and - Commercial activities. - 3.2 Achieve an urban environment and a built form that responds to the site's location, including any interface with the Queenstown Cemetery, and creates an attractive, vibrant and liveable environment that is well connected with the town centre. - 3.3 To require a high quality of built form and landscaping, which contribute to the visual amenity of the area. - 3.4 To encourage pedestrian links within and through the Lakeview subzone, and to the surrounding public spaces and reserves and manage traffic flows and need for car parking via Integrated Traffic Assessments for new significant development. - 3.5 To provide appropriately scaled and located public spaces (including a square) which provide a focal point for social interaction and which contribute to a sense of place. - 3.6 To enable retail floor space for small to medium scale retail activities to meet demand arising from the intensification of use within the sub-zone and from growth more generally within the Queenstown town centre area. - 3.7 To avoid the development of large format retail activities or the development of large scale, standalone retail complexes in the Lakeview sub-zone.

-- 3.5 To provide appropriately scaled and located public spaces (including a square) which provide a focal point for social interaction and which contribute to a sense of place. - 3.6 To enable retail floor space for small to medium scale retail activities to meet demand for growth within the Queenstown town centre area. - 3.7 To avoid the development of large format retail activities in the Lakeview sub-zone. - 3.8 To ensure that residential development is comprehensively designed to provide a quality residential living environment and attractive streetscape. - 3.9 To manage reverse sensitivity effects through appropriate building design, imposition of building performance standards and site layout. - 3.10 To prescribe a range of building height limits for the Lakeview subzone which will maximise views from buildings and appropriately manage built scale to preserve townscape values.
+- 3.8 To ensure that residential development is comprehensively designed to provide a quality residential living environment and attractive streetscape. - 3.9 To manage reverse sensitivity effects through appropriate building design, imposition of building performance standards and site layout. - 3.10 To prescribe a range of building height limits for the Lakeview subzone which will maximise views from buildings and appropriately manage built scale to preserve townscape values.